Hydroflight sports

 Hydroflight sports are a category of sport in which water jet propulsion is used to create sustained flight where lift and movement are controlled by a person riding on a propulsion device.
 Competitions for this sport started around 2012.
-There are many training centres throughout the world where beginners to go to learn and practice skills so they can fly these devices by themselves.
+There are many training centres throughout the world where beginners go to learn and practice skills so they can fly these devices by themselves.

 Types of hydroflight equipment

 There are many different types of Hydroflight products that are used for flying.
 The three most common types are the Jetboards, Jetpacks and Jetbikes, but there are others such as the Hoverboard and Freedom Flyer.
 Different varieties of jetboards are manufactured by different companies such as Jetblade, Flyboard, Defy X and Wataboard.
 This gives buyers a choice on which style board will suite their style of use.